 After sixteen (16) overs, rain interrupts play and the innings are reduced to thirty-two (32) overs.
 Both opening bowlers have bowled 8 overs.
 Two bowlers can bowl seven (7) overs and three bowlers can bowl six (6) overs.
 Bowlers 1 and 2 have already exceeded this limit.
-They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so any other bowlers are limited to six (6) overs.
+They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so, any other bowlers are limited to six (6) overs.

-When an interruption occurs mid-over, and on resumption, the bowler has exceeded the new maximum allocation, he will be allowed to finish the incomplete over.
+When an interruption occurred mid-over, and on resumption, the bowler has exceeded the new maximum allocation, he will be allowed to finish the incomplete over.

-(8.3) In the event of a bowler breaking down, or being suspended and unable to complete an over another bowler will bowl the remaining balls.
+In the event of a bowler breaking down or being suspended and unable to complete an over another bowler will bowl the remaining balls.
 Such part of an over will count as a full over only in so far as each bowler's limit is concerned.

-(8.4) Where possible, the scoreboard shall show the total number of overs already bowled and the number of overs to be bowled, and if possible the number of overs bowled by each bowler.
+Where possible, the scoreboard shall show the total number of overs already bowled and the number of overs to be bowled, and if possible the number of overs bowled by each bowler.

-(9) WIDE BOWLING - JUDGING A WIDE - 22
+(9) WIDE BOWLING - JUDGING A WIDE

-22.1.1 If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if, according to the definition in clause 22.1.2

-22.1.1.1 The ball passes wide of where the striker is standing and which also would have passed wide of the striker standing in a normal guard position, and any bowl going outside leg without touching bat or person- shall be called a wide.
-Switch hit or reverse sweep both sides become the off side for judging the wide only.

-22.1.1.2 The ball passes above the head height of the striker standing upright at the popping crease.

-22.1.2 The ball will be considered as passing wide of the striker unless it is sufficiently within reach for him tobe able to hit it with the bat using a normal cricket stroke.

-22.1.3 Umpires are instructed to apply very strict and consistent interpretation regarding this Law to prevent negative bowling wide of the wicket.

-(9.1) a penalty of one (1) run for a Wide shall be scored in addition to any other runs scored or awarded.
+- 9.1 If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if, according to the definition in clause 9.4 - 92 the ball passes wide of where the striker is standing and which also would have passed wide of the striker standing in a normal guard position and any bowl going outside leg without touching bat or person- shall be called a wide.
+Switch hit or reverse sweep both sides become the off side for judging the wide only. - 9.3 the ball passes above the head height of the striker standing upright at the popping crease. - 9.4 The ball will be considered as passing wide of the striker unless it is sufficiently within reach for him to be able to hit it with the bat utilizing a normal cricket stroke. - 9.5 Umpires are instructed to apply very strict and consistent interpretation regarding this Law to prevent negative bowling wide of the wicket. - 9.6 A penalty of one (1) run for a Wide shall be scored in addition to any other runs scored or awarded.
 All runs, which are run or result from a wide ball, which is not a no-ball, shall be scored as wide balls.

-NOTE: Also, a ball that passes above head height of the batsman prevents him from being able to hit it With his bat using a normal cricket stroke shall be called a wide.
+NOTE: Also, a ball that passes above head height of the batsman, that prevents him from being able to hit it with his bat utilizing a normal cricket stroke shall be called a wide.